 Street-facing retail on Olive and Banyan will provide services and amenities to the guests and residents of the hotel and apartment, as well as serve the visitors and office workers of downtown West Palm Beach (such as the County Governmental Center across the street from Flagler Banyan Square).
 Anchoring the south end of The Square will be a waterfront dining destination with intracoastal views and indoor/outdoor seating options.
-The second and third floors of the building will contain space for a second-floor bar, additional office/retail space while the third floor, known as Rooftop Flagler, will be available for private events.
+The second and third floors of the building will contain office/retail space while the third floor, known as Rooftop Flagler, will be available for private events.

 The retail components of Flagler Banyan Square will activate the entire block with engaging street level retail that will enhance the vibrancy and walkability of the downtown.

 Anchoring the south end of The Square will be a waterfront dining destination with intracoastal views and abundant indoor/outdoor seating options.
-The restaurant opportunity consists of 7,571 rentable square feet of air-conditioned space and approximately 5,000 additional square feet of outdoor patio/terrace seating including a 2nd-floor bar.
-In addition to the building's restaurant and bar uses, the second and third floors will contain additional office/retail/gallery space and a third-floor observation deck for private events.
+The restaurant opportunity consists of 7,571 rentable square feet of air-conditioned space and approximately 3,500 additional square feet of outdoor covered/uncovered outdoor seating.
+In addition to the building's restaurant use, the second floor will contain additional office/retail/gallery space and the third floor will be an observation deck for private events.

 The Square is the front door of Flagler Banyan Square and is envisioned as an active urban place that will have a variety of uses and activities throughout the day.